HugoSPT/some-code/assembly_required/README.md

 y: 456
 ```

-In little Bobby's kit's instructions booklet (provided as your puzzle input), what signal is ultimately provided to wire a?
+In little Bobby's kit's instructions booklet (provided as your puzzle input),
+what signal is ultimately provided to wire `a`?

 ## Part Two

 Now, take the signal you got on wire a, override wire b to that signal,
 and reset the other wires (including wire a).
 What new signal is
-ultimately provided to wire a?
+ultimately provided to wire `a`?